xWOMx/odin-recipes/README.md

- This is my first project with The Odin Project on making a recipe site with links.
+ Started Recipe Project

+ Made a Gihub repo and files.